ParentCircle empowers parents to raise successful children through holistic parenting.

 Have each family member note down their responses to these questions and identify the times of the day when they use screens.
 You can also use apps that help log the duration and type of screen time.
 Once a screen audit is completed, you can develop your Family Media Plan (FMP).

-Develop a Family Media Plan.
 This plan needs to be made for each family member, depending on their responses to the screen audit.

-Make sleep a priority in your family.
-Adults require 7–8 hours, while children require 9–11 hours of sleep every day.
+Adults require 7–8 hours of sleep every night, while children need 9–11 hours.
 Dr Anisha Abraham, a clinical psychologist at the American Mission Hospital, Bahrain, says: “Follow a fixed bedtime routine.
 Set appropriate and consistent bedtimes for everyone in the family and stick to them.”

-Be a good digital role model.
 “As parents, it’s extremely important for us to demonstrate healthy screen-viewing habits to our children,” adds Dr Abraham.
-Research corroborates the importance of setting a good example—65% of children whose parents have an electronic device (smartphone, tablet, or laptop) in their bedroom also have one device in their own bedroom.
+Research corroborates the importance of setting a good example—65% of children whose parents have a screen (smartphone, tablet, or laptop) in their bedroom also have one device in their own bedroom.
 Children are also acutely aware of their parents’ disengagement from each other.
 They observe what happens when parents are talking about something important and one parent answers a call mid-conversation.

 In a nutshell